Rasmus-M/fork/readme.txt

 *
 *********************************************************************

+Requirements:

+This game is using 4 KiB CPU RAM.
+To run it, the following is required:

+* A TI-99/4A with either FinalGROM 99, Mini Memory, Super Cart or 32K RAM expansion.
+* A cassette recorder or disk system is required to load the game into Mini Memory, Super Cart or 32K.
+* A joystick is required to control the game.
+Keyboard is not supported.

+*** If you run this game in an emulator that allows more than 4 sprites on a line to be displayed, please turn this off since the game relies on the 4 sprite limitation to keep the bottom lines of the screen clear of sprites.
+If you use an F18A that by default allows 32 sprites per line, the game will change this temporarily to allow only 4 sprites per line.

-Game files:
+TI files:

 DSK1.FORKSC    Super Cart E/A#5 file
 DSK1.FORKTB    TI BASIC loader for Mini Memory or Super Cart DSK1.FORK      E/A#5 file for 32K RAM expansion

+PC files:

-fork-fg99.bin  Cartridge image for FinalGROM 99 (no 32K RAM required) fork8.bin      ROM -> RAM cartridge image for 32K RAM expansion fork.wav       TI BASIC cassette tape audio file for Mini Memory or Super Cart
+fork-fg99.bin  Cartridge image for FinalGROM 99 (no 32K RAM required) fork8.bin      ROM -> RAM cartridge image for 32K RAM expansion fork.rpk       Same as above in MAME rpk format fork.wav       TI BASIC cassette tape audio file for Mini Memory or Super Cart

 Instructions:

-You are in charge of 'Fork', a tri-fighter on a deathly mission to penetrate enemy territory and steal their most valued bonus stars.
+You are in charge of 'FORK', a 4K tri-fighter on a deathly mission to penetrate enemy territory and steal their most valued bonus stars.
-Fortunately your fighter is equipped with an advanced GPS (Get Position of Star) that allows you to know the location of each star, and a blob gun to help keep those enemies out of your path.
+Fortunately your fighter is equipped with an advanced GPS (Get Position of Star) that allows you to know the location of each star, and a blob gun to help keeping those enemies out of your path.

 * Use joystick 1 to control your fighter.
-The keyboard cannot be used for control.

 * Steer your tri-fighter to the location indicated by the GPS, and pick up the star to advance to the next level.